Irish people in Great Britain

-Irish people in Great Britain or British Irish are immigrants from the islands of Ireland living in Great Britain as well as their British-born descendants.
+Irish people in Great Britain or British Irish are immigrants from the island of Ireland living in Great Britain as well as their British-born descendants.

 Irish migration to Great Britain has occurred from the earliest recorded history to the present.
 There has been a continuous movement of people between the islands of Ireland and Great Britain due to their proximity.
 This tide has ebbed and flowed in response to politics, economics and social conditions of both places.

 Today, millions of residents of Great Britain are either from Ireland or are entitled to an Irish passport due to having a parent or grandparent who was born in Ireland.
-The modern era of Irish migration has also seen non-indigenous Asian Irish and black Irish people move to Britain.
 It is estimated that as many as six million people living in the UK have at least one Irish grandparent (around 10% of the UK population).

 The Irish diaspora (Diaspóra na nGael) refers to Irish people and their descendants who live outside Ireland.
 This article refers to those who reside in Great Britain, the largest island and principal territory of the United Kingdom.

 Migration eras

 Medieval

-Post the End of Roman rule in Britain, significant Irish settlement of western Britain took place.
+After the end of Roman rule in Britain, significant Irish settlement of western Britain took place.

 The Déisi recorded as having founded the Gwynedd (Anglesea) and Dyfed (Pembrokeshire) colonies, with contemporary Ogham inscriptions identifying the genealogies of the colonists, and later echoed in the 8th century, Old Irish work, The Expulsion of the Déisi.